 What is an SD SB relationship?

 When you’re first getting started in the world of sugaring, it can feel like there are a lot of abbreviations to learn.
 But the most basic is SD SB.
-It means “sugar daddy” and “sugar baby,” and refers to one of the oldest and most well-known types of mutually beneficial relationships.
+It means “sugar daddy” and “sugar baby,” and refers to one of the oldest and most well-known types of sugar relationships.

 In this arrangement, one person takes on the role of the sugar daddy.
 This individual tends to be successful or wealthy enough to offer gifts and valuable experiences to their partner.
 They may be older, although there’s no set age limit to become a sugar daddy.
 Their most important role is to make their sugar baby feel special, pampered, and supported.